 If you grew up with a parent who had a drinking problem, you probably hoped everything would be OK once you moved out.
 But chances are, things haven’t gone as smoothly as you’d wished.
 And you’re not alone.

 Whether it's emotional struggles or your own addiction, there are things you can do to help yourself.
+Learn more about the effects of alcoholism on children, and what happens to children of alcoholic parents.

 Difficulties With Relationships